 Click here for more information regarding the UCC's confidentiality policies as well as for access to our Release of Information form and Notice of Privacy Practices.

 The University Counseling Center provides comprehensive mental health services at the University of Oklahoma within the Division of Student Affairs.
 Our mission is to provide high quality counseling and crisis intervention to our campus community members, consultation and outreach services to campus organizations, and training and supervision opportunities for emerging mental health clinicians.
 We strive to promote the psychological wellbeing of all members of the university community to foster a rich and meaningful campus life experience.
 We remain committed to the practice of psychology as governed by applicable professional ethics codes and by federal and state laws.

-Counselors and psychiatrists continue to provide clinical services virtually from 8am-5pm (CST), Monday to Friday.
+Counselors and psychiatrists continue to provide clinical services virtually and in person from 8am-5pm (CST), Monday to Friday.
 This includes counseling intakes, individual counseling, group counseling, crisis intervention, and psychiatry appointments.
 If you are experiencing a mental health emergency during our non-business hours, please contact 911 or go to your local emergency room.

 STATEMENT ON DIVERSITY, INCLUSION AND JUSTICE